BaptisteFrc/Median_Smoothing_Certification/README.md

 The python modules mandatory to run the code are described in requirements.txt.
 There is no need for any other gadget.

-## How to use the project ?
+## How to use ?

 The only file that provides robustness indicators is user_interface.py.
 The folder "smoothing" manages the smoothing process of a function.
 The folder "models_neural_network" provides two neural networks that can be used to run tests in the interface section.
 The folder adversarial_attacks contains a hand-written fast gradiant attack that can be used to test the robustness of functions in the interface section as well.

 ## Support

-If you need any further information, you can't contact us at this email adress : aurele.gallard@student-cs.fr
+If you need any further information, you can contact us at this email adress : aurele.gallard@student-cs.fr

 ## Credits